A Compendious Review of Majorization-Based Resource Theories: Quantum Information and Quantum Thermodynamics: Acknowledgments

 G. Torun acknowledges financial support from TÜBİTAK Research Institute for Fundamental Sciences.
-O. Pusuluk acknowledges financial support from the Scientific and Technological Research Council of Turkey (TÜBİTAK) under Grant No.~120F089.
+O. Pusuluk acknowledges financial support from the Scientific and Technological Research Council of Türkiye (TÜBİTAK) under Grant No.~120F089.